Born Late

-Born Late is the second studio album released by pop singer, Shaun Cassidy.
+Born Late is the second studio album by American singer Shaun Cassidy.
 The album was released in 1977 following the success of Cassidy's self-titled debut album.

-The album yielded two hit singles.
+Born Late yielded two hit singles.
 The first, "Hey Deanie", was written by Eric Carmen, who also wrote the song "That's Rock 'n' Roll" (which was a hit from Cassidy's first solo album).
-"Hey Deanie" reached #7 in early 1978.
-For the second single, also following the formula of his first album, Cassidy remade a 1960s hit, in this case The Lovin' Spoonful's "Do You Believe in Magic?" (which was written by John Sebastian).
+"Hey Deanie" reached #7 on the Billboard Hot 100 in early 1978.
+For the second single, also following the formula of his first album's hit cover of the Crystals' "Da Doo Ron Ron", Cassidy remade a 1960s hit, in this case the Lovin' Spoonful's "Do You Believe in Magic?" (which was written by John Sebastian).
 That single became a modest hit, peaking at #31 on the US Billboard Hot 100.